Episode I: The Erosion Code

 The staircase file: how ordinary law and crisis language turn rights into conditional permissions.

-Season I: Diagnosing Injustice is the entry point to SYSTEMIC.
-It traces the modern UK rights erosion staircase, following how successive Acts, statutory instruments, and policy shifts have narrowed protest, expression, and everyday refusal while presenting change as administrative necessity.
+Season I: Diagnosing Injustice establishes SYSTEMIC at ground level.
+It traces the modern UK rights erosion staircase: how successive Acts, statutory instruments, and policy shifts narrowed protest, expression, and everyday refusal, while mapping the narrative machinery that converts uncertainty into guilt and the courtroom procedures that make coercion feel routine without announcing themselves as political transformation.

 The staircase, the storycraft, and the courtroom conversion of rights into permissions.